The Fame: Singles

 Gaga performing the lead single, "Just Dance" in a Montreal club.
 Before embarking on her first tour, Gaga had performed songs from the album in several small clubs.

-"Just Dance" was released as the album's lead single commercially worldwide on June 17, 2008, through digital distribution.
-The song was critically acclaimed with reviewers complimenting its club anthem-like nature and the synth-pop associated with it.
+"Just Dance" was released as the album's lead single worldwide on June 17, 2008, through digital distribution.
+The song was critically acclaimed with reviewers praising its club-anthem quality and the synth-pop associated with it.
 It achieved commercial success by topping charts in the United States, Australia, Canada, the Republic of Ireland, the Netherlands and the United Kingdom, as well as reaching the top 10 in 16 other countries.
 The song received a Grammy nomination in the Best Dance Recording category but lost to electronic duo Daft Punk for their song "Harder, Better, Faster, Stronger".

 "Poker Face" was released as the second single from the album.
-It was also well received by critics, most of whom have praised the robotic hook and the chorus.
-The single achieved greater success than "Just Dance" by topping the charts in almost all the countries it was released to.
+It was also well received by critics, most of whom praised the robotic hook and the chorus.
+The single achieved greater success than "Just Dance" by topping the charts in nearly every country where it was released.
 "Poker Face" became Gaga's second consecutive number one on the Hot 100.
 On December 2, 2009, "Poker Face" received three Grammy nominations in the categories of Song of the Year, Record of the Year, and won for Best Dance Recording.

 "Eh, Eh (Nothing Else I Can Say)" was the album's third single in Australia, New Zealand, Sweden and Denmark and fourth in France.
 The song received mixed reviews.
-Some critics compared it to nineties Europop while the others criticized it for bringing the party-like nature of the album to a halt.
+Some critics compared it to nineties Europop while others criticized it for bringing the party-like nature of the album to a halt.
 It failed to match the success of the previous singles in Australia and New Zealand by reaching 15 and nine, respectively.
 It peaked at two in Sweden and at seven in France.